sasadangelo/code4projects/_posts/2023-01-23-getting-started-with-html.md

 HTML provides two types of lists for displaying content: ordered lists and unordered lists.

-An ordered list is created using the <ol> element and is used to display a list of items in a specific order.
-Each item in the list is represented by a <li> element and is automatically numbered.
+An ordered list is created using the &lt;ol&gt; element and is used to display a list of items in a specific order.
+Each item in the list is represented by a &lt;li&gt; element and is automatically numbered.

     {% highlight html %}
 <ol>